-A student desiring to drop courses or an entire program must use WebAdvisor.
+A student desiring to drop courses or an entire program must use College Connection, WebCouncet or obtain an Add/Drop Card in the Admissions and Records Office.
 The student must initiate this withdrawal prior to the established deadline.
 Drops during the adjustment period do not appear on the transcript.
 Drops initiated after the adjustment period will result in a transcript entry of "W," which will be taken into consideration in determining lack-of-progress probation and disqualification.
 Students must clear all obligations to the college prior to withdrawal.

-Late withdrawal from a class after the drop deadline may be authorized in the event of extenuating circumstances.
+Withdrawal from a class after the drop deadline shall be authorized in the event of extenuating circumstances.
 Extenuating circumstances are verified cases of accidents, illnesses, or other circumstances beyond the control of the student.
-The student must file a petition in the Admissions and Records Office with documentation for review by the Petitions Committee.
-Late withdrawal results in a "W" on your transcript and no refund of enrollment fees as per Title 5 section 55024 and 58508.
+The student must file a petition with documentation to the Petitions Committee.

 Military withdrawals shall be authorized when a student who is a member of an active or reserve United States military service receives orders compelling a withdrawal from courses.
-Military withdrawals shall not be counted in progress alert and probation or disqualification calculations.
+Military withdrawals shall not be counted in progress alert and dismissal calculations.

 It is the student's responsibility to officially drop courses they are no longer attending.
-If a course is not officially dropped, the student may receive an "F" for the course.
+If a course is not officially dropped, you may receive an "F" for the course.